=not named in book of Remembrance

 Tozer, C. J.

-Cyril Joseph Tozer.
-Living at 80 Limekiln Street, he was naval pensioner and an F.A.P member and was killed by a bomb while working on his allotment at Aycliffe, Old Folkestone Road, on 8 September 1940.
+In 1940 he was a naval pensioner and an FAP member.
+Living at 80 Limekiln Street, he was killed by a splinter from a bomb on 8 September while working on his allotment.
 He was 62.
 He was buried at St James, Dover.
 25 FX

-He was the husband of Muriel Tozer, and she and Mrs Short, their daughter, were amongst the mourners.
-Floral tributes included, "From his devoted wife" and "To dear dad, Harold and Rosie".
-Friends and neighbours of Old Folkestone Road also sent a tribute
+Mrs Tozer and their daughter, Mrs Rose Short, were amongst the mourners.
+Floral tributes included, "To dear Dad, from his devoted wife".
+Friends and neighbours of Old Folkestone Road and the Ropewalk and Signal Station also sent a tribute as did members of the WRNS of Dover.

 In memoriam, courtesy Dover Express